 For example, there are a couple of minion types that almost always appear together, and usually are summoned in an alternating sequence.
 The foes aren’t dynamic or emergent, they are preset challenges.

-It’s undeniably fun and well designed, but it needs more variety.
+It’s undeniably fun and well-designed, but it needs more variety.
 The “themes” so to speak get repetitive and predictable quickly, and it makes the early game of each run painful.
-Each Ultori starts with preset cards, so it can really feel samey at first while you simply go through the motions of solving each “puzzle” with similar pieces.
+Each Ultori starts with preset cards, so it can really feel repetitive at first while you simply go through the motions of solving each “puzzle” with similar pieces.

 The predictable nature of the enemy decks puts a damper on the enjoyment.
-I would hope that more “puzzles” so to speak come with future story content, but future content is never a guarantee, especially since Against the Moon isn’t an early access title.
-Though I am personally confident in its future.
+I would hope that more “puzzles” so to speak come with future story content, but future content is never a guarantee, especially since Against the Moon isn’t an early-access title.
+Even if I am personally confident in its future.